 Why did Patrick decide to pull from his own experiences with alcoholism to connect with Dahmer?

 It was pretty evident in his own writings that he did that a lot with the suspects he interviewed and interrogated.
 He always thought to kill them with kindness.
 He was a big man–like 6’7”—and a really imposing kind of figure.
 Long before he ever met Dahmer, [he would ask suspects,] ‘Can I get you some coffee?’
 ‘Would you like some cigarettes?’
 ‘Are you hungry?
 When’s the last time you ate something?’
 Just to befriend them a little bit.

-[Stream Invisible Monsters: Serial Killers in America in the A&E App.]
+[Stream Invisible Monsters: Serial Killers in America, about Jeffrey Dahmer and other serial killers, with no sign in required in the A&E App.]

 With Dahmer, he kind of sensed this [tactic] could possibly work.
 Dahmer was showing signs of coming down from having been drunk.
 In terms of alcoholism, Dahmer’s first step was to be really honest.
 He said, ‘I know I have a drinking problem,’ because it had been something that had dogged him for a long time.
 He drank himself out of college.
 He had been in the Army and actually had done pretty well, but then he was sent to some place where he had easy access to alcohol.
 So he flushed out of the Army [for alcohol abuse.]
 [Editor’s note: After Dahmer’s death, he was accused of sexually assaulting fellow soldiers while in the Army.]

 He couldn’t really hold down many jobs because he’d often go on benders and then call out sick.

 Kennedy, as somebody who was a recovering alcoholic himself, recognized the physical symptoms.
 As he got Dahmer talking a little bit, he realized alcohol seemed to be at the core of the story.